What is humm and how is it different from other Buy Now Pay Later options? Here’s what you need to know

 While you won’t have to worry about being charged interest on your purchases, there are a few fees that come with using humm, although it’s minimal for purchases up to $2,000.
 If you pay off ‘Little Things’ in 10 slices, you’ll only be charged a monthly fee of $8, and you can avoid fees altogether if you choose to make repayments in 5 slices.

-For ‘Big Things’, it gets a little steeper - you can expect a monthly fee of $8 and an establishment fee of $35 up to $90.
+For ‘Big Things’, it gets a little steeper - you can expect a monthly fee of $8, an establishment fee of $35 up to $90 and a repeat purchase fee of $22.

 Is humm secure?